Create a Custom n8n Chat Widget (No Code)

 First, you'll pick how the widget appears on your site.
 There are two layout options:

-• Popup - a floating chat bubble that sits in the corner of the page.
+A floating chat bubble that sits in the corner of the page.
 When a visitor clicks it, the chat window opens on top of your site.
 This is ideal for most websites because it's always accessible without taking up any space on the page.

-• In-page - the chat window is embedded directly into your page content, like any other section.
+The chat window is embedded directly into your page content, like any other section.
 This works well if you want the chat to be part of a specific page rather than available site-wide.

 From there, you can customize just about everything.
 The editor is organized into sections covering the chat bubble, the chat window, tooltips, footer, and more.
 You can tweak colors, fonts, text, spacing, icons, and layout to match your brand.
 There are also advanced options like consent screens, RTL language support, programmatic messaging, and custom CSS if you need that level of control.